Three Minute Thesis (3MT®)

 Eligibility

-To participate in 3MT®, students must meet the eligibility criteria outlined below:
+To participate in 3MT® at the institutional (Ontario Tech University) level, students must meet the eligibility criteria outlined below:

-- At the time of the 3MT® competition, students must be registered in a master's or PhD program and must have made substantial progress on their research and analysis.
-Students in programs with a major research project, paper or portfolio may participate.
-Course-based master's students are ineligible.
+- At the time of the 3MT® competition, students must be registered in a master's or PhD program.

 - PhD and master's students who have defended or have submitted their project, paper or portfolio, but have not yet convocated, are eligible.

-- 3MT® presentations must represent the primary research the student conducted in their graduate program.
+- 3MT® presentations must represent the students own research that was conducted in their graduate program.

 - Presenters must agree to be video-recorded and to allow those recordings to be made public.